Sheet Metal Rapid Prototyping for Industrial Design

 2. Components manufactured by different prototyping methods suit different surface finishing.

 Materials are very vital for structural and functional parts.
 While surface treatment matters when it comes to prototypes for appearance testing purposes.
 Parts made by 3D printing have a relatively rough surface so the surface treatments available are limited.
 The reason is that 3D printing, an additive manufacturing way to do rapid prototyping, prints parts layer by layer, and there is a laminated texture.
-The additive manufacturing way of rapid prototyping avoids the waste of raw material powders but results in a rough surface.
-The available finishing is rarely sanding, sandblasting, laser polishing, and painting.
+The additive manufacturing way of rapid prototyping avoids the waste of raw material powders but results in a relatively rough surface.
+The available finishing is rarely sanding, sandblasting, laser etching, polishing, painting, and chrome plating.

 Plastic and metal parts can also suit diverse finishing.
 Sometimes, you also need to decide on the most suitable material.
-For example, metallic paint can only be used on metal parts.
+For example, metallic paint can only be used on metal parts and some plastics cannot be painted.
+And plastic materials like POM and PP cannot be painted.

 Improper prototyping methods would waste money and time.
-Nevertheless, if you still have no idea how to decide on the proper machining ways.
-A professional prototyping company like X Rapid Technologies can provide you with the best industrial design prototyping solution.
+Nevertheless, if you still have no idea how to decide on the proper machining ways, a professional prototyping company like X Rapid Technologies can provide you with the best industrial design prototyping solution per your application.
+Get in touch today to kickstart your project!